 Mr. Skenyon is an AIPLA Fellow and a board member of the American Intellectual Property Law Educational Foundation, which awards scholarships to minority law students interested in IP practice.
 Mr. Skenyon is a past president of the Boston Patent Law Association and a past chairman of the AIPLA’s Committee on Patent Litigation.
-He was named the Best Lawyers’ 2013 Boston Litigation - Patent "Lawyer of the Year," is listed as a Super Lawyer for Massachusetts and New England, and is listed in both the Who’s Who of Patent Lawyers and the Who’s Who of International Law.
+He was listed on Best Lawyers 2014 list and named the Best Lawyers’ 2013 Boston Litigation - Patent "Lawyer of the Year," is listed as a Super Lawyer for Massachusetts and New England, and is listed in both the Who’s Who of Patent Lawyers and the Who’s Who of International Law.

 Books & Published Articles

 "Patent Damages Law And Practice" West Publishing Co.
 (1999).